 Priority Candidate Spotlight: Kaine, Maloney, Murphy

-November 1, 2012 by Maureen McCarty, HRC Senior Digital Strategist
+November 1, 2012 by Maureen McCarty, HRC Associate Director of Digital Media

 Fair-minded leaders face tough races on Tuesday and they need our help.
 There’s so much at stake for our movement this election.
 Get the facts about HRC's priority candidates and their proven track records supporting equality.